stevesynk/517-Synk-Brainstorm/README.md

 ## Description

-While the ENG517 project guidelines allow students to choose any topic for their procedures, the goal of the independent study will be to create an instructional manual booklet that can be used for future interviews.
-Since my goal is to work in software development, my advisor encouraged me to choose topics that would seem relevant to a recruiter or hiring manager at the kind of technology corporation I would like to work for.
+While the ENG517 project guidelines allow students to choose any topic for their procedures, the goal of my independent study will be to create an instructional manual booklet that can be used for job interviews.
+Since my goal is to work in software development, my advisor encouraged me to choose topics that would be relevant to a recruiter or hiring manager at the kind of technology companies I would like to work for.

 ### Challenges
 The main challenge is that I do not have -- or at least, at the time of writing this cannot think of -- any specific technical knowledge that could be used in the creation of instruction manuals.
 So, part of the additional challenge will be doing enough research on new topics to write about them.

 ### Advantages
-While I this approach will require additional time spent researching, it will present several advantages:
+The upside is that I have improved as a researcher and writer over the course of my graduate coursework up to this point.
+I feel ready to apply these research skills to independently investigating technical processes.
+And while this approach will require additional research time, it will present several advantages:

 1. I will be getting real practice doing what a Technical Communicator does -- namely, taking information via research and subject matter expert interviews to create clear content that is easily understood by the designated audience.
-2. I will be preparing myself for interviews, as these combined projects will make for useful talking points, and will lead to the creation of portfolio materials that can be referenced.
+2. I will be preparing myself for interviews, as these combined projects will make for useful talking points, and will lead to the creation of portfolio materials that can be referenced to hiring managers.
 3. In the process of doing this research, I will be learning about topics that could be useful to me in future roles.

 ### Sources
 I have several friends, including a sibling, who work for Red Hat.
 I could talk to them to get an idea of the products they use for workflow, as well as the products that they design/sell/support.

-To start learning InDesign, I will be using the Linkedin Learning course title [InDesign 2024 Essential Training](https://www.linkedin.com/learning/indesign-2024-essential-training/indesign-learn-the-fundamentals-19871440?u=53565897)
+To start learning InDesign, I will be using the Linkedin Learning course titled [InDesign 2024 Essential Training](https://www.linkedin.com/learning/indesign-2024-essential-training/indesign-learn-the-fundamentals-19871440?u=53565897).

 ## Potential Topic Ideas